Don’t Become a Statistic: Four Tips for Preventing Fraud at Your Organization

 Help protect your organization from becoming a statistic: implement a fraud hotline, don’t over-rely on your external audit, implement fraud training, and understand your fiduciary responsibility.
 You also can take our free Fraud Risk and Prevention Questionnaire to assess your organization’s fraud health.

-Don’t miss our free Fraud Prevention Best Practices for Nonprofits webcast on March 28!
-Learn more and register here.Sign up for e-news and alerts
+Watch a recording of our free Fraud Prevention Best Practices for Nonprofits webcast here.Sign up for e-news and alerts